 Afterwards, networking opportunities are offered through our alumni scheme.

 Lt Mark Evison died in 2009 from a gunshot wound while serving as a British army officer in Helmand Province, Afghanistan.
 He was attempting to get the platoon to safety following an ambush.
 The Foundation was set up in his memory, and his values and characters are a driving force within it.
+Mark chose to set himself many difficult challenges, always showing grit, resilience, kindness, innovation, integrity and team support.
 His story inspires many of our young applicants.

 Read more about Mark’s story here.

 ‘Do not go where the path may lead, instead go where there is no path and leave a trail.’

 - Annual School Awards are available for students aged 16-18 at our partner state-run schools.
 We visit schools to encourage students to apply and select successful applications.
 Applicants (whether individuals or groups) are asked to create and plan their chosen project, present this to us, carry through their plans and then tell us about it afterwards.
 They then have the opportunity to inspire the next year’s cohort at their school assembly by sharing what they did.

 These are the majority of our awards, and most of the schools have high indices of deprivation and are located in disadvantaged areas of London.
 Expenses allowed up to £500.

 - Memorial School Awards are given annually in the two schools that Mark attended: Dulwich College and Charterhouse.
 Expenses allowed up to £500.